Dcastro99/reading-notes/Read 01.md

   + **Reusable** - You can access and use them across the development of the system

   + **Reliability** - each component is realiable, strengthening the overall reliability of the system as a whole

+> ## Reading: "What is Props and How to Use it in React"

+1. What is “props” short for ?

++ Props are basically connectors.
+Connectors of components in React.
+They send datat between components and props is the way to pass that data.

+2. How are props used in React ?

++ Props are used to get dynamic outputs on different components.
+An example is if a Parent component has multiple child components that need to have different data, props can help facilitate that.

+3. What is the flow of props ?

++ **unidirectional flow** - from parent to child

+## Things I want to know more about

++ How to use react

++